Hephaestus-Arm/HephaestusArm2/README.md

 1) 3x - [Smart Servo](https://www.amazon.com/dp/B081CTX6DM/ref=twister_B0817ZKWF9): Servo Motor that drives the main 3 joints of the arm.

-2) 1x - [Power Supply](https://www.digikey.com/product-detail/en/mean-well-usa-inc/GST60A07-P1J/1866-2147-ND/7703710): Provides power to arm, via a DC jack
+2) 1x - [Power Supply](https://www.digikey.com/product-detail/en/mean-well-usa-inc/GST60A07-P1J/1866-2147-ND/7703710): Provides power to arm, via a DC jack.

-3) 1x - [Barrel Jack Adapter](https://www.sparkfun.com/products/10288): A DC jack to covert the power supply to a power and ground terminal
+3) 1x - [Barrel Jack Adapter](https://www.sparkfun.com/products/10288): A DC jack to covert the power supply to a power and ground terminal.

-4) 1x - [Adafruit ItsyBitsy](https://www.adafruit.com/product/3800) : The microcontroller for the arm
+4) 1x - [Adafruit ItsyBitsy](https://www.adafruit.com/product/3800) : The microcontroller for the arm.

-5) 1x - [Line Driver](https://www.digikey.com/product-detail/en/texas-instruments/SN74HC126N/296-8221-5-ND) : An integrated cicuit to help control the servos
+5) 1x - [Line Driver](https://www.digikey.com/product-detail/en/texas-instruments/SN74HC126N/296-8221-5-ND) : An integrated cicuit to help control the servos.

-6) 1x - [Breadboard](https://www.sparkfun.com/products/12002) : A board to help organize the circuit
+6) 1x - [Breadboard](https://www.sparkfun.com/products/12002) : A board to help organize the circuit.

-7) 4x - [10K Ohm Resistor](https://www.digikey.com/product-detail/en/stackpole-electronics-inc/CF14JT10K0/CF14JT10K0CT-ND/1830374) : These are not used in initial assembly of the arm
+7) 4x - [10K Ohm Resistor](https://www.digikey.com/product-detail/en/stackpole-electronics-inc/CF14JT10K0/CF14JT10K0CT-ND/1830374) : These are not used in initial assembly of the arm.

-8) 1x - [Wire Kit](https://www.amazon.com/MCIGICM-Breadboard-Jumper-Cables-Arduino/dp/B081GMJVPB) : The wires used to connect electrical components
+8) 1x - [Wire Kit](https://www.amazon.com/MCIGICM-Breadboard-Jumper-Cables-Arduino/dp/B081GMJVPB) : The wires used to connect electrical components.

-9) 1x - [USB Cable](https://www.amazon.com/AmazonBasics-Male-Micro-Cable-Black/dp/B0711PVX6Z) : A wire to connect the Itsy Bitsy to their computer
+9) 1x - [USB Cable](https://www.amazon.com/AmazonBasics-Male-Micro-Cable-Black/dp/B0711PVX6Z) : A wire to connect the ItsyBitsy to their computer.

-10) 1x - [Header Pins](https://www.pololu.com/product/1065) : Pins to connect wires and the Itsybitsy to the breadboard
+10) 1x - [Double Header Pins](https://www.pololu.com/product/1065) : Pins to connect wires and the ItsyBitsy to the breadboard.

-11) 1x - [Thrust Bearing](https://www.mcmaster.com/5909k41) : A ring of bearings for the base joint
+11) 1x - [Thrust Bearing](https://www.mcmaster.com/5909k41) : A ring of bearings for the base joint.

-12) 2x - [Thrust Bearing Surface](https://www.mcmaster.com/5909K54-5909K54) : A metal ring to support the thrust bearing
+12) 2x - [Thrust Bearing Surface](https://www.mcmaster.com/5909K54-5909K54) : A metal ring to support the thrust bearing.

-13) 20x - [Heat-Set Inserts](https://www.mcmaster.com/94180a361) : Threaded inserts for the 3D printed parts (sold in packs of 50)
+13) 20x - [Heat-Set Inserts](https://www.mcmaster.com/94180a361) : Threaded inserts for the 3D printed parts (sold in packs of 50).

-14) 7x - [M5x25](https://www.mcmaster.com/91292A129-91292A129) : Long bolts to assemble arm (sold in packs of 50)
+14) 7x - [M5x25](https://www.mcmaster.com/91292A129-91292A129) : Long bolts to assemble arm (sold in packs of 50).

-15) 13x - [M5x12](https://www.mcmaster.com/91290A228) : Short bolts to assemble arm (sold in  pack of 100)
+15) 13x - [M5x12](https://www.mcmaster.com/91290A228) : Short bolts to assemble arm (sold in  pack of 100).

-16) 1x - [Gripper Servo](https://www.digikey.com/products/en/motors-solenoids-driver-boards-modules/motors-ac-dc/178?k=mg92b) : A Servo to operate the gripper
+16) 1x - [Gripper Servo](https://www.digikey.com/products/en/motors-solenoids-driver-boards-modules/motors-ac-dc/178?k=mg92b) : A servo to operate the gripper.

-17) 1x - [Power cord](https://www.digikey.com/product-detail/en/mean-well-usa-inc/YP12-YC12/1866-5006-ND/7707223) : Used to power arm
+17) 1x - [Power cord](https://www.digikey.com/product-detail/en/mean-well-usa-inc/YP12-YC12/1866-5006-ND/7707223) : Used to power the arm.

+18) 1x - [Breakaway Header Pins](https://www.pololu.com/product/965) : Soldered to the ItsyBitsy.

 *Note if you did not purchace the camera kit you will need to buy a [button](https://www.digikey.com/products/en?mpart=367&v=1528 ) to assemble the robot.
 Or if you are approved to go on campus you can get one from the Foisie lab.